jefflangtech/newsletter-signup/README.md

 7. Email validation with regex (2:45) - also implemented some basic testing
 8. Media queries for tablet view (0:27)
 9. Media queries for desktop view (1:00)
+10. Create a functionality plane with task list (0:50)
+11. Code the history update and functionality prior to response content (1:00)